dowjones/react-picture-show/README.md

+** This project is not actively maintained, and as a result it uses deprecated react apis **

 # React Picture Show [![Build Status](https://secure.travis-ci.org/dowjones/react-picture-show.png)](http://travis-ci.org/dowjones/react-picture-show) [![NPM version](https://badge.fury.io/js/react-picture-show.svg)](http://badge.fury.io/js/react-picture-show)

 A Bare bones slideshow component that handles transitions between slides and exposes control so that it is easy to decorate with other controls.
 Out of the box, it supports **swiping to paginate, clicking left and right, and lasyloading slides**